carlosjhr64/markita/README.md

 Google:[q](https://www.google.com/search)

-Due to the passowrd field, this will do a post method form:
+Due to the password field, this will do a post method form:

 Username:[user] Password:[*pwd](/login.html)
 ```